I have an active, young Weimaraner whose parents and grandparents are working, competitive hunting dogs.

 2. The right gear – you and your dog should be seen!

-Stealth collars for hunting dogs
+ScruffTag collars in stealth colors for hunting dogs

 3. ID your dog!

 You’ll likely be doing off-leash work with your hunting dog eventually.
 We all know how important ID tags are but it’s still worth repeating.
+Getting separated from your dog while out hunting happens sometimes, so make sure he has ID wherever he is at all times.

 If you hunt in areas far from where you live you might even choose to put different information on your dog’s hunting collar vs. his regular collar.
 Perhaps a different emergency contact, the address of where you typically stay, etc.